ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 The use of `__FILE__` can give surprising results in the presence of build systems; hence, the existence of `@FILE(...)`.

-Use of the C-pre-processor is deprecated.
+Use of the C-pre-processor is _deprecated_.

 ### Const and Enumerations